icedchai/omni-plugins-pub/README.md

 The `RoleType` field can be one of three values: `BaseGameRole`, `CrRole` (EXILED Custom Role), or `UcrRole` (UncomplicatedCustomRoles).

-The `RoleId` field can be any integer, which corresponds to the ID of the role in its respective system.
+The `RoleId` field can be any integer, which corresponds to the ID of the role in its respective system (BaseGame, EXILED Customrole, UCR).
 The `BaseGameRole` ID system can be found below.
 ```
 | Id  | RoleTypeId     |
 |-----|----------------|